alexandrurosca/ChatApp/README.md

 # ChatApp
-Chat application has been build using Javascript, Node.js and MongoDB.
+Chat application has been build using Javascript, Node.js and MongoDB. <br />
-This is a simple chat applicationin which the user can:
+This is a simple chat applicationin with the next features for the user:<br />
 -create an account <br />
 -send text / images to his friends <br />
 -add/delete friends <br />